ON BECOMING A PIRATE OF PENZANCE (Version 2)

 And hoping for a weekend full of rest and beer…well several;

 Is press-ganged by his wife and kids – in short they’re most fanatical

 And now I have to dress in something seen as quite piratical.

 So sat before a mirror on this morning feeling mutinous;

-A red bandanna on my head, a dyed black beard – ridiculous!
+A red bandanna on my head, a false black beard – ridiculous!